JetBrains/Qodana/topics/qodana-clang.md

 ## Run %linter%

-%linter% reads a compilation command database contained in the `build/compile_commands.json` file and runs the `Clang Tidy` tool using this database.
+%linter% reads a compilation command database contained in the `build/compile_commands.json` file and runs the `Clang-Tidy` tool.

 Here is the Docker command for running the %linter% linter: